41 Boulevard du Temple,

 In 1976 a fashion designer bought the Dejazet restored its old name again and alternated live shows and cinema.
 It became the only movie theatre open from morning till evening.
 It became such a rough place that the police closed the cinema in 1982.

-After rumors of conversion to retail shop a clown company took the control of the Dejazet which returned to live theatre.
+After rumors of conversion to retail shop a clown company took the control of the Dejazet which returned to live theatre as the Theatre Dejazet.
 The stage and the orchestra pit were ehanced and once a silent movie was projected with live music.

 Since then many varied live shows and plays gave to the Dejazet a name again among Paris’s show places, where the first “operette” (French name for musical) was created in the last century.